buithehai1994/EHR/README.md

 ## How to Use

 1. **Ask Questions**:
-   Use the Streamlit frontend at [https://streamlit-frontend-jkni.onrender.com/](https://streamlit-frontend-jkni.onrender.com/) to ask questions about patient data.
+   Use the Streamlit frontend to ask questions about patient data.

 2. **Query Historical Data**:
-   Access the FastAPI backend at [https://ehr-api-nm8l.onrender.com/](https://ehr-api-nm8l.onrender.com/) to query patient data directly via API endpoints.
+   Access the FastAPI backend to query patient data directly via API endpoints.

 ---